Holographic dark energy in curved spacetime for interacting fluids: Interacting dark sector plus curvature

 Note that the singular behavior of the phantom cosmology is inherited by the interaction term through the $\theta(z)$ function.
 The form given in Eq. (\ref{eq:qsing}) for the interaction term was also studied in Ref. \cite{cruz19}.
 An interesting feature of the $Q$-term given in Eq. (\ref{eq:qsing}) is the fact that can be written alternatively as the following product

 where $\Delta(z)$ depends on the singular function $\theta(z)$, then the set of Eqs. (\ref{eq:rhom}) and (\ref{eq:rhode}) can be considered as a Lotka-Volterra like system, which describes a cyclic interchange of energy between the components of the dark sector, see \cite{cruz19} for details.
 Within the Ansatz philosophy for the interaction term it is common to find, $Q(z) \propto \rho_{\mathrm{m}}$, $Q(z) \propto \rho_{\mathrm{m}} + \rho_{\mathrm{de}}$, and some other possible combinations; this is because it was found that the dependence on the energy densities of the dark sector in $Q$ seems to be useful to alleviate the coincidence problem \cite{qandcoinc}.
-However, in our case such dependence emerges naturally from the model.\\
+However, in our construction such dependence emerges naturally from the model.
+In Fig. (\ref{fig:qtermc}) we show the behavior of the interaction $Q$-term given in Eq. (\ref{eq:qsing}) using the best fit values for the cosmological parameters obtained from the statistical analysis discussed in appendix \ref{sec:stat}.
+As can be seen, the interaction term exhibits a future divergence and keeps positive along the cosmic evolution.